2bt/fakesid/docs/tutorial.md

 <img src="main-view.png">

 Currently, we are looking at the **MAIN** view.
-Here, you can:
-+ set the title and author of the song you are currently editing
-+ load, save, and delete songs
-+ reset the song data of the current song
-+ export songs

-In Fake SID you edit exactly one song at a time.
-When the app starts, a very basic song is loaded that contains just one note.
-Try it out by pressing the **play** button at the bottom of the screen.
-You should hear a short beep.

 Let us now load and play one of two demos songs that Fake SID comes with.
 Touch where it says **demo1** to select the file from the list of available song files.